Please note: content is from the site's archived pages.

 Clients have included ABC, American Express, Arts & Entertainment, National Audubon Society, Discovery Channel, Giant Screen Films, PBS, National Geographic, IMAX Corp., Military Channel, Nature Company, Science Channel, Smithsonian Institution, Turner Broadcasting System, and National Wildlife Federation.

 Mr. Clark is a member of the Directors Guild of America and a National Associate of the National Research Council of the National Academies.
 He earned a B.F.A.
 (1974) cum laude, in Film & TV from New York University.
-Clark is a certified scuba diver, still photographer and avid sailor.
-Mr. Clark is married with two children.
+Clark is a certified scuba diver, still photographer, and avid sailor.
+Married with two children, Clark's dedication to his craft and attention to detail, whether in film or exploring the world of jewelry, is evident in every project he undertakes.

 Cunich will be discussing GROWING CHANGE: A JOURNEY INSIDE VENEZUELA'S FOOD REVOLUTION.